zelenushechka/kyverno-keptn-workshop/docs/04-test-the-system/index.md

 While the workshop environment has been completely installed, there's no test to guarantee that a specific change will continue to work.

-To test that the system can be installed correctly you will add a chainsaw test to verify that ArgoCD applications sync successfully and that Keptn created the corresponding KeptnApp resources.
+To test that the system can be installed correctly you will add a Chainsaw test to verify that ArgoCD applications sync successfully and that Keptn created the corresponding KeptnApp resources.

 Full documentation of Chainsaw can be found [here](https://kyverno.github.io/chainsaw/latest/).